turnermd86/threat-mitigation-education/index.rst

 ..
-My MSISE Research Project documentation master file, created by sphinx-quickstart on Tue Mar 19 22:22:31 2024.
+My MSISE Research Project Documentation master file, created by sphinx-quickstart on Tue Mar 19 22:22:31 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.